SoulFireMage/Katiya_Starship/content/mathsummaries/Logic and Foundations_ Leverage Map.md

 $$T \vdash \phi \iff T \models \phi$$

-**Why it matters:** Syntax (proof) and semantics (truth in models) coincide for first-order logic.
+**Importance:** Syntax (proof) and semantics (truth in models) coincide for first-order logic.
 This is miraculous—not true for second-order logic or most other systems.

 **The duality:** Completeness (soundness + this theorem) says the proof system is exactly right.
 Incompleteness says there aren't enough axioms.
 These don't contradict: completeness is about the logic; incompleteness is about specific theories.